Gaslighting

 It is another irony of gaslighting that a recalcitrant victim is always the bad-faith actor.
 There might be two bad-faith actors, but there is at least this one.
 Why?
 The accusation of gaslighting is so serious, observers cringe.
 It threatens social cohesion.
 Observers amplify any doubt or possible reinterpretation as possible exit strategies.
 Since nice people give the benefit of doubt, observers can be certain that at least the recalcitrant victim is not nice.

-It has never mattered that I have been able to convince observers of gaslighting episodes.
-Person X said Y when it can be shown that he knew Z. The next day, observers embrace doubt for the sake of social cohesion.
+It has never mattered that I have been able to convince observers of gaslighting episodes, based on public facts.
+The next day, observers embrace doubt for the sake of social cohesion.
 “Are you sure it wasn’t a misunderstanding?”

 I get it that social cohesion is better than social dissolution, and by this metric, I’m indeed a bad person.
 Unfortunately, the cohesion of a gaslighting culture is no priority to me.
 I will do nothing to preserve it.
 I refuse to be both a victim and the bad faith party.
 It’s infuriating.

-Choosing strife for the sake of mental peace seems paradoxical — however, I can understand why the Ukrainians, after years of cringing before a menacing and lying Russia, suddenly embraced war.
+Choosing strife for the sake of mental peace seems paradoxical — however, I can understand why the Ukrainians in February of 2022, after years of cringing before a menacing and lying Russia, suddenly embraced war.
 They could have welcomed their old masters and thereby avoided wide-spread destruction and loss of life.
 The answer?
 It is a great relief.